Narin-Laboratory/Mbed-Tutorial-Series/project_blinky_1/README.md

-# Blinking an LED using Arm Mbed
+# Blinking a LED using Arm Mbed

 ### Blinking Led - variation 1